Earth Hands Therapies

 Manual Lymph Drainage may be done as clothed above or undressed.
 Typically no oil is used as that impedes the ability to do the techniques properly for the best results.

-Massage techniques are traditionally done with the client undressed.
+Massage techniques, including lymph-supporting massage, are traditionally done with oil on bare skin.
 You may wish to wear underwear and for women, the bra or a tank top.
 Your comfort is priority, so undress to your level of comfort.
 However, please be aware that techniques are done best when I can access the skin easily.
-You will be properly covered and kept decent during the entire session.
+You will be properly covered and kept decent during the session.
 Only the areas of the body being treated are uncovered.

 ~~~~~~~~~~~~~~~~~~~~